Borderline Personality Disorder in Men

 Treatment Options to Consider

 Overall, the most effective treatment options for Borderline Personality Disorder in men involves a combination of psychotherapy sessions and medications.

-In psychotherapy treatment, a therapist can work with an individual to teach them how to cope with their disorder and communicate with other people in a healthy way.
+In psychotherapy treatment, a therapist can work with an individual.
+They will help teach them how to cope with their disorder and communicate with other people in a healthy way.
 There are several types of psychotherapythat breed the greatest results, but these two options are the most common: